danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 this function automatically treats it as a generator of character-as-token values.

-#### `pegGenerator(rule, input) <> generator`

-Creates a generator which, when iterated, tries to match the given `rule` on the given `input`.
-The result basically acts as a single step in matching the rule `rule*` (that is, zero or more matches of `rule`), yielding each match in a separate iteration.

-Applies a parser rule to the given input, yielding whatever result the rule yields on the input.

-`input` must be a generator or a "genaratable" value.
-If it is a string, this function automatically treats it as a generator of character-as-token values.

 #### `pegMakeCharSet(strings*) <> rule`

 Makes and returns a parser rule which matches any character of any of